-The String Game is an introduction icebreaker game and conversation starter that allows people to tell others about themselves.
+The String Game is an introduction-based icebreaker game and simple conversation starter that allows people to tell others about themselves.
 It’s a simple game and can be adapted according to your needs.

 This getting-to-know-you game usually does not take long, unless you choose to run it that way.
 The recommended group size is small and medium groups, although with careful planning it might be possible to do this activity in a large group by splitting it into smaller groups.
 An indoor setting is ideal.
 This icebreaker is recommended for young children up through eighth grade.
 It’s well suited for classrooms, camps, or other settings where people may not know each other very well yet.